mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 tunnel towards the final destination.
 The TCP Connect OK TLV confirms the establishment of this TCP connection.
 The Error TLV is used to indicate any out-of-band error that occurred on the TCP connection associated to the QUIC stream.
-Finally, the End TLV is used to mark then of the series of TLV and the start of the bytestream.
+Finally, the End TLV marks the end of the series of TLVs and the start of the bytestream on a given QUIC stream.
 These TLVs are detailed in the following sections.

 TODO: role of EndTLV unclear at this stage
+MP: Is it clearer now ?

 ### TCP Connect TLV {#sec-connect-tlv}